The Inca Trail to Machu Picchu – A Guided Trek of Peru

 Discover Machu Picchu and explore one of the most advanced and incredible civilizations on Earth

-If there is an international trek that best exemplifies an inspiring cultural experience and the spiritual power of an ancient people, Machu Picchu would fit the bill.
+If there is an international trek that best exemplifies an inspiring cultural experience and the spiritual power of an ancient people, Machu Picchu is it.
 The legendary site of early Incan creativity and structural design is our destination, highlighted by elaborate stone chambers, terraced hillsides, brilliant temples and the Intihuatana stone which served as the center of a primitive yet extremely efficient astronomical observatory.
-Experience “The Lost City of the Incas“ perched on a plateau at approximately 8,200 feet in the Andes, the ancient city of Machu Picchu was rediscovered in 1911 by Yale archaeologist Hiram Bingham.
+Experience “The Lost City of the Incas“ perched on a plateau at 8,000 feet in the Andes.
+Forgotten by outsiders for centuries, the ancient city of Machu Picchu was rediscovered by Yale archaeologist Hiram Bingham in 1911.
 Discover for yourself the legends and myths of one of the world’s most fascinating locales.

 Participants are encouraged to prepare for the altitude and approximately 4-6 hours a day on the trail.
 This unforgettable adventure begins in Cuzco, Peru and is one of the jewels of our Spring calendar.
-Our 9-day trek follows the classic “Inca Trail“ into the lush emerald forest of the Peruvian Andes.
-Machu Picchu a sacred city of the Inca Empire is regarded as one of earth’s great archaeological sites.
-The Incas started building it around AD 1430 but was abandoned a hundred years later at the time of the Spanish conquest of the Inca Empire.
+Our 9-day trek follows the classic “Inca Trail“ into the lush emerald forests of the Peruvian Andes.
 Or combine this trek with our nine-day Andes Discovery trek for an exciting back to back journey and discover two of Peru’s extraordinary regions.

 Machu Picchu and Classic Inca Trail